craigsapp/humlib/_includes/tutorials/read.md

 }
 ```

-In addition to inializing the contents of a HumdrumFile through
+In addition to initializing the contents of a HumdrumFile through
 a constructor, data can be read after the object has been created.

 <table style="width:auto;">